JBrejnholt/DemoOperator/README.md

 ```
 dotnet new operator -n DemoOperator
-dotnet build DemoOperator.csproj # did it twice to get it working
+dotnet build DemoOperator.csproj # do it twice if there is a missing folder error
 ```

 ### Install the CRD in the cluster